romanz-online/webstone/README.md

   - Shuffle card back into deck https://animista.net/play/exits/slit-out
   - Burn/overdraw card https://animista.net/play/exits/puff-out
   - Minion dies https://animista.net/play/attention/shake

-- Figure out how things like battlecries will work between client and server. (it'll probably work the same way as spells. store whether or not the minion has a battlecry and initiate the targeting system entirely clientside)

 - For visuals: three.js? https://youtu.be/e2ntx-fyXaE